Local legislators split along party lines on Green Energy First bills

 To be sure, significant differences remain between the former Senate majority leader's plan and those offered by DFLers, who have called for a transition to 100% clean energy by 2050.
-Yet both local Republicans and Rep. Todd Lippert, DFL-Northfield, expressed support for the legislation's basic premise.
+Yet both local Republicans and Rep. Todd Lippert, DFL-Northfield, whose district covers part of Le Sueur County, expressed support for the legislation's basic premise.

 The bill is a version of the "Clean Energy First" policy long touted by environmental groups as one potentially important tool to reduce Minnesota’s greenhouse gas emissions.
 Its backers regard it as a logical follow-up to the 2007 Next Generation Energy Act, which was passed by overwhelming bipartisan majorities of the legislature and signed by then-Gov. Tim Pawlenty.